“So what do you believe?” she asked me.

 If that still sounds fine in theory, but beyond your reach in the here and now, don’t fret.
-MissionHub was created to help both you and I walk this out one step and one day at a time.
+MissionHub helps both you and I walk this out one step and one day at a time.

 Jesus’ disciples took steps of faith side by side

-As I sat at dinner with my boss that night, what I wanted was one of those ear pieces Tom Cruise always seems to have handy in the “Mission Impossible” movies.
-I needed the smart guy talking me through what felt like a complicated and risky moment.
+As I sat at dinner with my boss that night, I wanted was one of those ear pieces Tom Cruise always has handy in the “Mission Impossible” movies.
+I needed the smart guy talking me through my complicated, risky moment.

 Actually, I didn’t need that.
 What I needed was a willingness to take a step of faith and the knowledge that I wasn’t on my own in the moment.

 When Jesus sent out His disciples to make their first attempts at missional living, He sent them in pairs.
 I’m sure He had a bunch of reasons for doing that.
-But what I take from it is that if the guys who were in the ultimate training camp with Jesus weren’t being built up to go it alone, neither should I.
+But what I take from it is this – if the guys in God’s ultimate training camp weren’t built to go it alone, neither should I.

 I can sense who God is placing around me as part of His plan, but I need help to take my steps of faith.

 Think about these statements.
 Does this sound like you?